gergund/load-test/README.md

 # load-tests

-Load Test Used for Health Check
+Load Test Used for Health Check with template